nyergler/nyergler.github.io/content/posts/2005-07-22-thats-mr-champion-to-you.md

   </p>
 </div>

 There were other highlights, course.
 I managed to hit Stephanie squarely in the ass not once but twice while trying to return a serve.
 The song [Rock Lobster][1]  was played during our final game, so of course I did the lobster dance between serves.
 And Andy nearly went apoplectic during the first game of the night while we were goofing around trying to get our act together.
-I think his exact quote during time out was “<span class="caps">OK</span>, are you guys done?
+I think his exact quote during time out was “OK, are you guys done?
 Are you done fucking around?”
 Yes, sir (giggle, giggle).

 <div class="figure">
   <img alt="" src="http://photos22.flickr.com/27598923_ac7ca1c83d_m.jpg" />